-Hair transplants are mostly preferred over the counter hair regrowth products and their success rate also prevails.
+Hair transplants are mostly preferred over the counter products and their success rate also prevails.
 80 percent hair are transplanted grow back completely, covering the bald spots in about 4 months.
 They tend to get thinner over time, if not taken care of properly.
-Sometimes this might be as a result of the normal aging process that leads to thinning of transplanted hairs.
-Hair restoration surgeries are favorable in most of the cases when altering the hairline is required along with increased hair growth and bald spots coverage.
+Sometimes this might be as a result of the normal aging process that leads to thinning of transplanted follicles.
+Hair restoration surgeries are favorable in most of the cases when altering the hairline is required along with increased growth and bald spots coverage.
 The life cycle of a hair after hair transplant is pretty same as that of a normal hair.
 The shaft grows from the follicle in the catagen phase.
 The follicle can support growth of more than one hair at a time depending upon the overall nutrition and health of follicle.
 After completing the growth phase, hair undergoes anagen phase which is the resting phase.
 The shaft grows in length and rests for this period.
 After this telogen phase follows: which is the falling phase.
 The transplanted hair falls off from the follicle.
-The follicle after a resting phase is ready to support the growth of healthy hair.
+The follicle after a resting phase is ready to support the growth.

 How long does a hair transplant last?